 For decades, radial flux motors were the most common solution.
-However, for reasons we’ll discuss below, axial flux machines are becoming the standard for AC motor quality.
+However, for reasons we’ll discuss below, axial flux machines are becoming the standard for AC motor performance.

-Because of the limitations of traditional laminated steel stacks, we’ll also examine how powder metallurgy helps unleash potentially new applications for all three designs.
+Because of the limitations of traditional laminated steel stacks, we’ll also examine how powder metallurgy helps unleash new opportunities for all three designs.

 What's the Difference Between Axial, Radial, & Transverse Electric Motor Design?

 While all three types can be created as permanent magnet synchronous motors, the fundamental differences lie in the orientation of the magnetic field to the electric coils.

 In short, features of a radial flux permanent magnet motor are designed on the sides.
 The copper windings are wrapped around slots.
 The flux is generated perpendicular to the axis of rotation.